 Random Projections (RP), conceived by the pioneering work of Johnson and Lindenstrauss~\cite{johnson1984extensions}, is a computationally efficient technique for dimension reduction and finds applications in many areas of data science~\cite{bingham2001random}.
 In this {\textit{Letter}}, we apply this technique to address two key challenges in future CBC searches: handling redundancies in large template databases; and efficiently correlating noisy data against long templates.

 The {\em primary impact} of this work is multi-fold: (1)~Efficient template matrix factorization can be used to address the {\em redundancy problem}.
 This is similar in spirit to the SVD factorization that is at the heart of the ``GstLAL"-based inspiral pipeline~\cite{Messick:2016aqy,Cannon:2011vi,Privitera:2013xza}, but our RP method scales well for very large number of templates embedded in high-dimensional Euclidean space.
 Such factorizations can be done off-line, in advance of a CBC search.
 Nonetheless there can be situations when the factors need to be updated on-line, e.g., owing to the non-stationarity of data.
 Our adaptations will benefit both scenarios.
 (2) We show the explicit connection between the new factorization scheme and the extant SVD method.
 This bridges the two approaches and makes it readily usable.
-(3) The computational challenges arising from correlating noisy data against long templates (also known as the {\em curse of dimensionality}) is addressed by casting the matched-filtering operation in a lower-dimensional space.
+(3) The computational challenges arising from correlating noisy data against long templates (also known as the {\em curse of dimensionality}) is addressed by casting the match calculation in a lower-dimensional space.